<aside> 🔔

 </aside>

-This is where the product (or benefit or even problem) is explained through metaphors, mapping it to something more familiar or vivid.
+This is where the product (or benefit or even problem) is shown through metaphors, mapping it to something more familiar or vivid.

 A metaphor is a figure of speech that directly compares one thing to another for rhetorical effect.
 Eg: “All the world’s a stage”.